XamarinUniversity/build2018-labs/lab1/README.md

 }
 ```

 > Notice we are using `System.Threading.Tasks.Task` for all the return types.
-This is because _eventually_ we will move to a file-based storage model which will be asynchronous.
-So we are preparing for that by making all our methods asynchronous.
+Later, we will move to a file-based storage model which uses asynchronous APIs.

 | Method          | Purpose |
 |-----------------|---------|